eatfrog/bulletmllib4unity/README.md

-## BulletMLLib
+## BulletMLLib4Unity

+A fork off of https://github.com/dmanning23/BulletMLLib/ with modifications for using it with Unity2d.
-A C# library used to read BulletML XML files, based on the implementation by Keiichi Kashihara of Bandle Games...
+This is a C# library used to read BulletML XML files, based on the implementation by Keiichi Kashihara of Bandle Games.

 https://sites.google.com/site/bandlegames/bulletml-c